 In fact, they occupy the entire edges of Alas Purwo National Park, kilometers upon kilometers.
 As many as eight beaches and one bay remain popular among tourists.
 There should be more new beaches to be found concerning its long coastline.

 No need to pack the bags for a journey halfway around the world to Africa.
 Sadengan Savanna in Alas Purwo National Park offers a safari trip for adventurers.
 Its meadow reaches 84 kilometers and serves as the natural playground for the animals.
 Carpets of grass cover the whole area while wavy hills are lining at the back.

-No-one can make direct contact with the animals though as no-one is allowed to.
+No one can make direct contact with the animals though as no one is allowed to.
 The rules strictly prohibit anyone to enter the savanna for the sake of the wildlife.
 It also prevents any injuries that visitors might suffer from interacting with the beasts.
-However, a three-story observation tower will give a full look of the savanna from above.
+However, a three-story observation tower will give a full look at the savanna from above.